Psycho Soldier: Reception

 In Japan, Game Machine listed Psycho Soldier on their April 15, 1987 issue as being the seventh most-successful table arcade unit of the month.

 The ZX Spectrum version was published in 1987 by Imagine Software, and was converted by Ross Harris (as Source Software).
 This port received moderate critical success.
 Your Sinclair awarded it 8 out of 10, praising the smooth sprite movement and well-tried formula gameplay, but lamenting the monochrome graphics and weak sound effects.
 CRASH awarded it 69% and 75%, one reviewer criticising the boring gameplay and Athena's slow reactions.

 Legacy

-Both Athena and Kensou have been seen in other games.
-The character of Kensou was at the same time introduced as a teammate for Athena in The King of Fighters series as Sie Kensou and underwent several cosmetic changes (in previews of The King of Fighters XII, Athena can be seen wearing her winter school uniform from Psycho Soldier) as well as reworking his abilities to differentiate him from Athena.
-The version of Kensou seen in this game, however, has made a cameo in one of the special endings in The King of Fighters '97.
-He was also featured in The King of Fighters 2000 in his original costume as a special striker called "Psycho Soldier Kensou".
-This version of Kensou also appears in the recent SNK vs. Capcom: Card Fighters DS trading card game as an SNK character card.
-The characters Kensou and Athena, as well as the items Psycho Armor and Psycho Shield both appear in the game Crystalis for the NES, a post-apocalyptic role-playing video game.
-Also, Athena and Kensou wear their Psycho Soldier outfits in The King of Fighters XII as their default outfits.
-Ever since KOF XIIs release, The King of Fighters XIII default outfit of Kensou was left unchanged.
-Athena's Psycho Soldier outfit was changed from default to alternate, leaving her more popular sailor fuku outfit as her default outfit for the game.

 Both Athena and Sie Kensou were also noted for being one of the first video game characters to have their own theme songs (which The King of Fighters would remix multiple times across its titles).

-Athena appears in Super Smash Bros.
-Ultimate as a background character in the King of Fighters stage, which was released alongside Terry Bogard from Fatal Fury in November 2019.
-Athena is also present as a collectible Spirit in the game.